 When a client connects as

-request to the server to treat this client, for purposes of
+employee serves as a request to the server to

 employee local user.